asablue65/iMac-5k-monitor-conversion/README.md

 # iMac-5k-monitor-conversion
 # DIY project
 In March 2025, I received a free 2013 iMac 27 to play with.
 After playing it for 3 months with OCLP and OS Sequoia, I decided the performance is not very suitable for my day-to-day use, so I went ahead and acquired a M4 Mac Mini.
 In the mean time I learned many users have converted it to monitor, and I just happen to need a good monitorfor my Mac Mini, a 27-inch 2K monitor was done after a month through many tries and errors.
-(I want it to look good andprofessional)
+(I want it to look good and professional)

 Then I used the 2K monitor for 6 months, someday the screen went nuts and turned off by itself.
 It turns out the driver board do not last long for some reason.
 In this 6 months, I loved the monitor but I felt it could be better if it's a retina display.
 So, I started to look for how a 5K monitor can be done from internet...(Plus what I have learned by converting my 2K monitor earlier)